perl5-dbi/dbi/doc/DBI.md

 debugging enabled (bug #24463) which would cause some DBI tests to fail.
 These tests have been disabled for perl-5.8.2 and below.

+Tests for inner method cache are disabled for perl-5.10.x

 ## Signal Handling and Canceling Operations

 \[The following only applies to systems with unix-like signal handling.